 - to identify and monitor such risks on an ongoing basis; - to minimize and mitigate such risks; and - to provide a degree of certainty about costs.

 Fair Values

-Due to the short-term nature of the transactions, the carrying values of loans and receivables and other financial liabilities approximate the fair value.
+Due to the short-term nature of the transactions, the carrying values of cash and cash equivalents, receivables, short-term investments and accounts and other payables (excluding statutory liabilities) approximate the fair value.